BS Civil Engineering

 Course Code Course Title Cr.
 Hrs.

-CE 3032 Quantity Surveying & Estimation 2
+CE 3052 Quantity and Cost Estimation 2

 CE 3811 Construction Engineering 1